LucasPickering/slumber/.github/ISSUE_TEMPLATE/bug_report.md

 **Did you [search](https://github.com/LucasPickering/slumber/issues) for existing issues already?**

 **Describe the bug**
-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is_

 **To Reproduce**
-Steps to reproduce the behavior:
+_Steps to reproduce the behavior_

-1. Go to '...'
+1.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen_

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem_

 **Version (please complete the following information):**

 - OS:
+- Terminal:
 - Slumber Version:

 **Additional context**